-The most fundamental component of Transformer models is the MHA, depicted in Figure~\ref{fig:transformer}(b).
-MHA operates on a sequence of tokens as its input, comprising three types of token sequences: the query token sequence $\mathbf{X_Q}$, the key token sequence $\mathbf{X_K}$, and the value token sequence $\mathbf{X_V}$.
-Generally, these three token sequences are identical, except for the decoder block's additional MHA, which employs the output of the encoder stack as the query and key token sequences.
-For each of these token sequences, a distinct linear layer (denoted by $\mathbf{W_Q}$, $\mathbf{W_K}$, and $\mathbf{W_V}$ in Figure~\ref{fig:transformer}(b)) is applied to generate respective matrices: a query matrix $\mathbf{Q}$, a key matrix $\mathbf{K}$, and a value matrix $\mathbf{V}$.
+The most fundamental component of Transformer models is the Multi-Head Attention (MHA), depicted in Figure~\ref{fig:transformer}.
+MHA operates on a sequence of tokens as its input, comprising three types of token sequences: $\mathbf{x_Q}$, $\mathbf{x_K}$, and $\mathbf{x_V}$.
+For each of these token sequences, a distinct linear layer (denoted by $\mathbf{W_Q}$, $\mathbf{W_K}$, and $\mathbf{W_V}$) is applied to generate respective matrices: $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$.
 This operation is defined as:

-These resulting matrices are then partitioned into multiple segments, often referred to as \textit{heads}, which undergo identical sets of computations, specifically the attention mechanism, expressed as:
+These resulting matrices are then partitioned into multiple segments, often referred to as \textit{heads}, which undergo identical sets of computations, specifically the attention mechanism:

-where $i \in num\_heads$, and $d_k$ represents the dimension of a query and key vector.
+where $i \in num\_heads$, and $d_k$ represents the dimension of the query and key vectors.
 Ultimately, the output from each head is concatenated and goes through another linear layer to form the overall output of this MHA.